 Virtually all surgical procedures require your pet to be given a general anaesthetic which renders them unconscious while we perform the surgery.
-Our veterinarians and veterinary nurses are experts in safe anaesthetic practices and procedure, tailored to your pet’s age, health status, weight, and previous health histroy.
+Our veterinarians and veterinary nurses are experts in safe anaesthetic practices and procedure, tailored to your pet’s age, health status, weight, and previous health history.
 To ensure your pet’s comfort and safety, a small blood sample is taken before surgery to ensure your pet is healthy and strong enough to receive anaesthesia.

 We take great pride in the way we ensure your pet’s complete comfort and safety before, during and after surgery.

 All pets are given an IV (intravenous) catheter and receive IV fluids during their procedure, allowing us to quickly and easily administer medication if needed.
 Your pet will be cared for by our expert team and monitored for blood pressure, heart, respiratory rate, depth of anaesthesia and the amount of oxygen in their bloodstream.
 We also care deeply about pain management, and ensure your pet is comfortable and stress free during the entire procedure.
-We also your pet home with adequate pain medication to keep them pain free during recovery.
+We send your pet home with adequate pain medication to keep them pain free during recovery.

 Check out our hospital tour to see some photos of our surgical suite… and keep reading below for descriptions of some of the most common surgical procedures we offer.